Lee Smolin: Cosmological natural selection

 Smolin's hypothesis of cosmological natural selection, also called the fecund universes theory, suggests that a process analogous to biological natural selection applies at the grandest of scales.
 Smolin published the idea in 1992 and summarized it in a book aimed at a lay audience called The Life of the Cosmos.

-Black holes have a role in natural selection.
-In fecund theory a collapsing black hole causes the emergence of a new universe on the "other side", whose fundamental constant parameters (masses of elementary particles, Planck constant, elementary charge, and so forth) may differ slightly from those of the universe where the black hole collapsed.
-Each universe gives rise to as many new universes — its "offspring" — as it has black holes, giving an evolutionary advantage to universes in which black holes are common, which are similar to our own.
-The theory thus explains why our universe appears "fine-tuned " for the emergence of life as we know it.
-Because the theory applies the evolutionary concepts of "reproduction", "mutation," and "selection" to universes, it is formally analogous to models of population biology.
+Black holes have a role in this natural selection.
+In fecund theory, a collapsing black hole causes the emergence of a new universe on the "other side", whose fundamental constant parameters (masses of elementary particles, Planck constant, elementary charge, and so forth) may differ slightly from the universe where the black hole collapsed.
+Each universe gives rise to as many new universes—its "offspring"—as it has black holes, giving an evolutionary advantage to universes in which black holes are common, which are similar to our own.
+The theory thus explains why our universe appears "fine-tuned" for the emergence of life as we know it.
+Because the theory applies the evolutionary concepts of "reproduction", "mutation", and "selection" to universes, it is formally analogous to models of population biology.

 When Smolin published the theory in 1992, he proposed as a prediction of his theory that no neutron star should exist with a mass of more than 1.6 times the mass of the sun.
 Later this figure was raised to two solar masses following more precise modeling of neutron star interiors by nuclear astrophysicists.
 Smolin also predicted that inflation, if true, must only be in its simplest form, governed by a single field and parameter.
-Both predictions have held up, and they demonstrate Smolin's main thesis: that the theory of cosmological natural selection is Popper falsifiable.